-Trash Pandas Muscle Past Lookouts With 4-3 Walk-Off Win
+Trash Pandas muscle past Lookouts with 4-3 walk-off win

-MADISON, Alabama – The Rocket City Trash Pandas got clutch play in all facets of the game, pitching, hitting, and defense in extra innings, eventually walking off with a 4-3 victory over the Chattanooga Lookouts in 11 innings on Thursday night at Toyota Field.
+The Rocket City Trash Pandas got clutch play in all facets of the game, pitching, hitting and defense in extra innings, eventually walking off with a 4-3 victory over the Chattanooga Lookouts in 11 innings on Thursday night at Toyota Field.

 The victory extends the Trash Pandas’ season-long winning streak to six games and moves Rocket City to a franchise-best 18 games above .500 at 48-30.